-(a) Split the original acquisition cost of the MIG stapled security into its components, and set out the original acquisition cost of the unit in MIT(I) and the original acquisition cost of the unit in MIT(II).
+(a) Take the original acquisition cost of the MIG stapled security and split it into its components.
+Set out the original acquisition cost of the unit in MIT(I) and the original acquisition cost of the unit in MIT(II).